 are equal.
 Different types of funds have different characteristics, which

 may translate to differences in the way they might be valued and divided

 in a divorce.

-Stolar & Fischer can assist you with matters involving investment division.
+Stolar & Associates, A Professional Law Corporation can assist you with matters involving investment division.

 We can help ensure your interests are protected in all aspects of property

 division, including division of retirement assets.
 We are prepared to

 dig in and efficiently obtain necessary information, which may be more

 time and cost-effective than if you had worked with a less experienced lawyer.

 Among the important questions we will ask are: